Documentation

 Element click selector

 Element click selector works similarly to Element selector.
 It's main purpose also is element selection that could be given as parent elements to its child selectors.
-The only difference is that Element click selector can interact with the web page by clicking on buttons to load new elements.
-For example a page might use JavaScript and AJAX for pagination or item loading.
+The only difference is that Element click selector can interact with the web page by clicking on buttons.

 Note! when selecting clickable elements you should select them by moving the mouse over the element and pressing "S".
 This kind of selection will avoid events triggered by the button.